InfuseAI/primehub-site/docs/modules/upgrade/migrate-v2.0.md

 From PrimeHub 2.0, there are some breaking changes

 1. All the PrimeHub chart is managed by a single metachart (a.k.a [umbrella chart](https://github.com/helm/helm/blob/master/docs/charts_tips_and_tricks.md#complex-charts-with-many-dependencies)).
 That is, `primehub-prerequisite`, `hub`, `primehub-console`, `admin-notebook` become a subchart of primehub.
 However, keycloak is still a standalone chart.
-The below is the comparision of the helm list result in 1.x and 2.x.
+The below is the comparison of the helm list result in 1.x and 2.x.

    v1.x